sonrabakarim/barlkk/_posts/2016-08-11-swarm-clusters-digital-ocean.md

 ### Prerequisites

 Before we start you'll need an account with Digital Ocean.
-If you don’t already have an account you may [use my referral code](https://www.digitalocean.com/?refcode=9d5c1c681fd0){: .btn .btn--success} for $10 in free credits.
-True story.
+If you don’t already have an account you may [use my referral code](https://www.digitalocean.com/?refcode=9d5c1c681fd0){: .btn .btn--inverse} for $10 in free credits.

 Once your account is created use Digital Ocean to [generate a Personal Access Token](https://cloud.digitalocean.com/settings/api/tokens) for use with Docker Swarm and save the token in your [password manager of choice](/managing-passwords-on-android/) for later retrieval.